ARMmbed/yotta/docs/tutorial/targets.md

   "toolchain": "CMake/toolchain.cmake"
 ```

-<a name="similarto"></a>
-### The similarTo List and Target Specific Dependencies
+### <a href="#similarto" name="similarto">#</a> The similarTo List and Target Specific Dependencies
-The most important part of the target description is the list of targets that
+The similarTo list in a target description is the list of targets that the
-the target should be considered "similar to".
+target should be considered "similar to".
 This is defined by target.json:

 ```json
   "similarTo": <list of strings>,